gmap888/gmap888/README.md

 # 💫 About Me:
-I'm a results-driven QA Engineer with a knack for ensuring software quality and a commitment to lifelong learning.
+Hello There, 👋🏽 I'm a results-driven QA Engineer with a knack for ensuring software quality and a commitment to lifelong learning.
 #### Skills

-Test Design
+👉🏾Test Design

-WEB Tests
+👉🏾WEB Tests

-API Tests
+👉🏾API Tests

-SQL/DATABASE
+👉🏾SQL/DATABASE

-Agile SCRUM Methodology
+👉🏾Agile SCRUM Methodology

-Bug Tracking
+👉🏾Bug Tracking

-I'm searching for a Job as a QA Engineer so please feel free to contact me on my email ✉️gmapwebdev@gmail.com
+⭐ I'm searching for a Job as a QA Engineer so please feel free to contact me on my email ✉️gmapwebdev@gmail.com ⭐

 #### Some of My best projects 👇